New Planet Energy uses several technologies in its processes.

 STEP 1: First, incoming Municipal Solid Waste (MSW) is separated and processed.
 The Mixed Waste Processing Facility will be fully automated and will maximize the recyclable separation (see Feed Stocks and Mixed Waste Processing);

-STEP 2: Next, food wastes, organics, textiles and non-recyclable paper and plastics are gasified (see Manufacturing Steps).
+STEP 2: Next, food wastes, organics, textiles and non-recyclable paper and plastics are processed into a Solid Recovered Fuel (SRF).
+The SRF is an EPA Certified Alternative fuel.
+The SRF is then gasified (see Manufacturing Steps).
 Through NPE’s gasification platform, the technology has the unique ability to process a diverse range of feedstocks;

 Due to the thermal and carbon capacity of the fluidized bed in NPE’s steam reformer, the system easily absorbs fluctuations in varied feedstocks and moisture, generating stable and consistent syngas;